N0MIZ0/Cryptonite_Taskphase_Advait/Pondering Paths.md

 and change the cwd (**C**urrent **W**orking **D**irectory)
 # Relative Path
 ## Implicit from **/**
-Basically it's the relative path to a directory from the cwd.
+Basically it's the relative path to a directory from the cwd. <br>
 Example:
 ```
 If my cwd is /tmp, then a relative path to the file is a/b/my_file.